 The unknown history of lettersFor as long as any letter could remember, Vowels and Consonants had been enemies.U without N?
 Q without U?
 Mpssh! you say.
 Yet once, long ago, P's and Q's minded their p's and q's, and though U and I deserved not one iota of respect.
 For their part, Vowels knew only that the dot on the youngest i was far moe important than the most capital W.And so they came to wage a fierce war to prove who were the better letters.
 But as S's outflank E's and O's surround H's, an enemy of all the alphabet appers on the horizon--one which neither Vowels or Consonants can conquer alone.In this hilarious look at the hidden life of letters, Priscilla and Whitney Turner reveal how sworn enemies become allies and discovered what you and I now take for granted: that the pen is mightier than the swrd.Book Details:Format: PaperbackPublication Date: 9/10/1999Pages: 32Reading Level: Age 4 and Up

-Check out the most popular brands: Munchkin, Playtex & Dr. Brown's.
-Many people wonder how we are able to keep our prices so low.
-Your order will be shipped faster than your expect.
-If ordered by 6 p.m. on a business day, we will ship your order the same day and you will receive your products in 1 to 2 days.
+Munchkin, Playtex, Dr. Brown's - and 397 other brands make our Feeding & Nursing selection extraordinary.
+Our prices go low, very low.
+When you order by 6 p.m. on a business day, most orders will ship the same day and you will receive it in 1 to 2 business days.
 We also take pride in delighting our customers, and do everything we can to ensure that your experience is hassle-free, fun and rewarding.